inspiring

 creating

-I believe in the importance of cultivating a lesson environment where students are always encouraged to be themselves.
-Learning isn’t always easy, and all students deserve to feel like they have someone there to help guide them gently through challenges instead of someone who shames them for the struggle.
+I believe in the importance of cultivating a lesson environment where students are always encouraged to be themselves and be honest about what they’re feeling from week to week.
+Learning isn’t always easy, and all students deserve to feel like they have someone there to help guide them through challenges instead of someone who shames them for the struggle.